FAQs You Need to Read Before Concrete Resurfacing With X-Bond

 Cracks after resurfacing usually come down to:

-*While microcement is usually applied seamlessly, if there are existing expansion joints in concrete substrates, these need to be replicated.
+While microcement is usually applied seamlessly, if there are existing expansion joints in concrete substrates, these need to be replicated to avoid damage.

 Q: How does X-Bond Microcement resist cracking?